MarkusBernhardt/proxy-vole/README.md

 ```

 ### Logging
-Proxy Vole does not use Log4J, LogBack or SLF4J to make the library as light weight as possible with no external dependencies.
+As of 1.0.5 Proxy Vole does use the SLF4J API as the default logging backend.
+See the Logger.Slf4jLogBackEnd class.
-If you need to know what is going on inside of the library you may want to install a logger.
+If you want to use another logging API or a custom logger you can install your own logger.
 ```Java
 // Register MyLogger instance
 Logger.setBackend(new MyLogger());